Plant Transport, Reproduction, and Responses

 Imagine building a plumbing system capable of defying gravity to lift a column of liquid 300 feet straight up into the sky.
 Human engineers would require heavy-duty mechanical pumps, immense power grids, and reinforced piping to prevent the system from collapsing under the immense pressure.
 Yet, the coastal redwood achieves this feat silently, passively, and without a single moving mechanical part.
 The secret lies in the simple, beautiful physical properties of water and the intricate cellular architecture of plants.

 As a future biology educator, you are tasked with revealing the hidden dynamism of the botanical world to your students.
 To the untrained eye, plants appear as passive scenery.
 Your goal is to show students that plants are active, highly engineered survival machines engaging in fierce chemical warfare, precise fluid dynamics, and complex reproductive strategies.
-This guide provides the conceptual foundation you need to master plant transport, reproduction, and environmental responses for your Biology: Content Knowledge exam, framed through intuitive analogies that will resonate in your classroom.
+This guide provides the conceptual foundation you need to master plant transport, reproduction, and environmental responses for your Praxis (5236): Biology: Content Knowledge exam, framed through intuitive analogies that will resonate in your classroom.